scottbw/analytics-udd/udd/student_on_assessment_instance.md

 ### Notes
 This is the date when a grade has been moderated and agreed, but before exam board confirmation.
 It is typically the date at which the grade is entered in a SRS.

-## MAX_POINTS
-### Description.
-The maximum points that an instructor can allocate to an assessment.
-Used to indicate the marking scale used for an assignment.

-### Purpose
-Analytics

-### Derivation
-Jisc

-### Valid Values
-Not specified

-### Format
-String (255)

-### Notes
-The value can be any alphanumeric used by any type of marking scale.
-E.g. 80%, B11 or 'excellent'.
-There is also the similar MAX_MARKS property on assessment_instance, which is for analytic purposes.
-It only accepts decimal data.

 ## X_ASSESS_DETAIL